 — Nicole O'Keefe, Teacher, Buffalo Trail ES, Aldie, VA

 (Click here to view the full testimonial)

-I would love to show your students my process of creating picture books, right from my home studio or at your school.
+I would love to show your students my process of creating picture books.
 They will learn firsthand how books are written and illustrated and be inspired to create their own!
-With colorful slides I describe my beginnings and then my process - from the spark of an idea to the printed book.
-I hold up props and draw, and they have a chance to draw too, with my drawing exercises.
+Either in-person or virtually, with colorful slides I describe my beginnings and then my process - from the spark of an idea to the printed book.
+I hold up props and draw, and students have a chance to draw too, with my drawing exercises.

 How Ten Timid Ghosts Came To Be (All Ages)

 I love to share the story of creating my best-selling picture book, Ten Timid Ghosts.
 Using PowerPoint slides and props, I show my numerous drafts, sketches, reference photos, dummy books, revisions and final illustrations.
 I include several progressions of sketch revisions.
 Sometimes I’ve had to draw a scene 10 times to get it right.
 It helps kids to hear this!

 Next, using pastels and dark blue paper on an easel, the students direct me as I draw a new, made-up spooky character.
 While playing fun, Halloween music I quickly draw in the background/setting and then we all make-up a story about our character.
 If time allows, I will then guide everyone in a character-emotion-story sketch exercise.
 (See below for a description and video of this drawing exercise.
 Pencil and white paper are needed.)
 (45 minutes – an hour)

 Let’s Make a Picture Book!
 (Grades 2 - Adults)